Mystik-Spiral/l4d_ReverseBurn_and_ExplosionAnnouncer/README.md

 Suggestion:

-Use this plugin along with...
+Use this plugin in conjunction with:

 "ReverseBurn and ThrowableAnnouncer" (l4d_ReverseBurn_and_ThrowableAnnouncer)
 ...and...
 "Reverse Friendly-Fire" (l4d_reverse_ff)

 When these plugins are combined, griefers cannot inflict friendly-fire, molotov (throwable burns), or gascan (explosion type burns) damage, yet skilled players will likely not notice any difference in game play.